 If you give advice to clients, you should have Professional Indemnity insurance.
-For example, a client could suffer a sprain or broken bone as a result of an exercise you’ve instructed and claim against you for their injuries.
+Let’s say, for example, a client suffers a sprain or broken bone as a result of an exercise you’ve instructed.
+If they think you’re responsible, they could claim against you for their injuries.
 Professional Indemnity would cover your legal liability in this instance.

 What is covered by Personal Accident insurance?

 Although most personal trainers just take out Public Liability insurance, you also need Personal Accident insurance in case you suffer injuries while training.
 After all, these injuries could be serious enough to keep you out of work for long periods of time.